utkutpcgl/ViTFreeze/author_README.md

 # IMPORTANT REFERENCES
 - Large initial learning rates generalize better, as small learning rates tend to memorize hard to fit easy to generalize patterns easier: Towards Explaining the Regularization Effect of Initial Large Learning Rate in Training Neural Networks.
 - Large learning rates generalize better: On the Benefits of Large Learning Rates for Kernel Methods.

+# Important questions
+- Does the multi-scale learning support freezeout?
+Does it allow earlier freezing?
+- The model achieves peak results much earlier than the target epoch count.
+Is this due to freezeout learning rate scheduling?
+Or is it part of the nature of localmim?

+# IMPORTANT OBSERVATIONS
+- The freezout learning rate schedule harms the model performance and does not help with convergence speed.
+- The model achieves peak results much earlier than the target epoch count-> Is this due to freezeout learning rate scheduling?
+Or is it part of the nature of localmim?
+- In the worst case freezeout learning rate scheduling will not help convergence speed (early trainint termination and early freezing ability).
+Then, only localmim architecture might help freezout, or worse, mae is better with freezeout.
+Then, no lr scheduling or multi-scale learning is helpful, where the paper is trash.
+- Stagewise task losses magnitudes are 4,3,2,1 -> This means there is a default lr scheduling like freezeout.
+To apply freezeout, you should reduce the learning rates per stage first, then scale the learning rates to match freezeout. -> Rather than scaling with 4,3,2,1 -> scaling with 1/4, 1/3, 1/2, 1 might help the convergence and avoid extreme gradient updates for initial layers.
+- The model achieves peak results much earlier than the target epoch count -> lowering the learning rate prematurely might harm especially less epoch trainings (100 epoch).
+Hence, cosine anealing might be very bad for low epoch pre-training, or maybe even long trainings.
+Exhausting the dataset in self-supervised learning might be much more difficult than regular supevised training.
+Train a model with constant learning rate or something similar.
+If this is caused by freezing the model that is also nice (artificial speed up), which might show that training early layers is much more valuable.
+- The model perfors better when there is not lr scaling or freezing operation but by directly stopping training at early epochs like 80-70, learning rate scheduling turned out to be useless with Adam probably.

+# IDEAS and TODOs
+*Important*
+- Multi-scale learning might enable early freezing of layers without accuracy drop (like freezeout).
+Having more tasks for the initial layers might be a better way for AdamW, while lr increasing in for SGD was useful, it is not effective for AdamW, as it is not sensitive to learning rate.
+Multi-scale training, by default might benefit early layer convergence and freezing a lot, and early layers might be more important for transfer learning in MIM. -> If my intuition is right, multi-scale training might allow much earlier layer freezing.
+- TODO I think, giving the same weights to the tasks are not fair, final stage is more important.
+Reduce the weights of early stages (even curriculum is possible).
+Also, doubling lr is not the same as doubling the task weight, as doubling the task weight for AdamW should correspond to doubling the lr in SGD.
+- TODO train the 0.8 t0 70-65-60-55-50-45-40 models, adjust the learning rate (keep it high) and pre-train again if the original model also stops improving.
+But the max achieved leraning rate for 100 and 1600 are not much different (it is 83.3 to 84)
+- TODO sabit learning rate ile dene (cosine hasar veriyor olabilir mi lr fazla erken düşürürerek?), Learning rate sabit kalsa daha iyi sonuç alınır mı.

+- non_layerwise_lr ile train at ve düz localmim train freezeout layer scheduledan daha mı iyi gör.

+*mid*
+- Use every layer for multi-scale reconsturction.
+The paper claims that this helps early layers to converge faster (just like skip connections) and multi-scale local tasks are working better than global single scale reconstruction.
+This will help premature freezing performance also.
+- Increasing masking ratio to increase computation speed etc.
+- Try add a curriculum to the model by : 1.
+Adjusting the stage losses, weights, lrs accordingly 2.
+With token distance based difficulty.

+*maybe*
+- TODO 100 epoch pre-trained model linear probing might benefit from larger learning rate like as in localmim fine-tuning code.